isomerpages/enterprisesg-fha/pages/Red Lips Foods Pte Ltd.md

 		</div>
 		<div class="flex-paragraph">
 			<h6 style="text-transform: uppercase; color: black;">Gourmet Shells</h6>
-			<p>Gourmet Shells (by Red Lips Foods) are beautifully formed to help you create the perfect canapé.</p>
+			<p>Gourmet Shells (by Red Lips Foods) are beautifully formed to help you create the perfect canapé.
+Inspired by floral shapes the 5-petal Sakura and 8-petal Rosette Shells are delicately crafted to accentuate flavours of any cuisine.</p>
 		</div>
 	</div>
 </div>